The Harlem Renaissance Art the Harlem Renaissance Art Jazz

 Harlem fine art stands for all things to do with the Harlem Renaissance and its expression.
 Artists expressed themselves in a wide multifariousness of modalities, namely, theater, film, poetry, literature, music like Jazz and the Blues, and the visual arts similar painting in the form of murals, sculpture, photography, printmaking, and book illustrations.

-Art in the Harlem Renaissance Sowing (1939-1940) by William H. Johnson, screenprint on newspaper; William H. Johnson, Public domain, via Wikimedia Commons
+Sowing (1939-1940) by William H. Johnson, screenprint on newspaper; William H. Johnson, Public domain, via Wikimedia Commons

 It was a buzzing cultural awakening in Harlem, and it countered and questioned the throes of oppression felt from racism, slavery, and racial injustices, inequalities, and stereotypical perspectives.
 This cultural awakening was given life through the visual arts.
 Decades later, we still witness the resurgence of a new modern African American life in Harlem.